 Mice, rats and other animals are not accurate models for predicting the human response.
-This claim is backed by copious amounts of scientific evidence!
+This statement is backed by scientific evidence.

 Due to the large number of differences between species, including genetic, physiological, metabolic and psychological, animal-based research is far less reliable than flipping a coin!
 In reality, animal models can be used only as analogies for human systems.[i]

 Different species often react differently to the same drugs or treatments.
 Penicillin is a great example.